ethereum/ethereum-org-website/src/content/contributing/adding-layer-2/index.md

 **Wallet support**

 - What is the public RPC information for the network?
 (RPC URL, Chain ID, Currency Symbol, Block Explorer URL)
-- What wallets natively support this layer 2?

 **External security audit**